Towards practical secure delegated quantum computing with semi-classical light: Additional preliminaries

 The final resource allows Alice to perform a computation on Bob's device while both controlling its leakage and ensuring that it has been performed correctly.
 Here Bob can only decide whether Alice should receive the correct outcome or abort.
 We describe it again in terms of MBQC.

 \begin{resource}[ht] \end{resource}

 We can again relate the first and third resources via Protocol \ref{prot:SDQC} and the following theorem from \cite{Kapourniotis2023}.

 \begin{theorem}[Security of Secure Delegated Quantum Computation] Let $N$ be the number of executions of the UBQC Protocol \ref{prot:UBQC} in Protocol \ref{prot:SDQC}.
-Then there exists values of $c$ and $w$ such that Protocol \ref{prot:SDQC} executed using these parameters $\epsilon_{\mathit{SDQC}}$-constructs the Secure Delegated Quantum Computation Resource~\ref{res:sqc} for $\mathsf{BQP}$ computations from $N$ instances of the Remote Blind Graph State Preparation Resource~\ref{res:rsp}, for $\epsilon_{\mathit{SDQC}}$ exponentially decreasing in $N$. \end{theorem}
+Then there exists values of $c$ and $w$ such that Protocol \ref{prot:SDQC} executed using these parameters $\epsilon_{\mathit{SDQC}}$-constructs the Secure Delegated Quantum Computation Resource~\ref{res:sqc} for classical input and output $\mathsf{BQP}$ computations from $N$ instances of the Remote Blind Graph State Preparation Resource~\ref{res:rsp}, for $\epsilon_{\mathit{SDQC}}$ exponentially decreasing in $N$. \end{theorem}